An introduction to the structure and function of the musculoskeletal, nervous, endocrine and immune systems in the human body, and to biostatistics.

 This paper introduces the fundamental concepts of the disciplines of anatomy, physiology and immunology.
 Specific topics studied include; the musculoskeletal, nervous and endocrine systems; and immunology.

-The prescribed text is to be confirmed.
 Self-directed learning is an important aspect of this paper, and students are expected to prepare for lectures by reading specified sections from the text.

 Teaching Hours: There are a total of 57 hours of formal teaching, split between lectures (39 hours) and laboratories (18 hours).